rladies/Map-RLadies-Growing/README.md

-# RLadies is growing FAST!
+# R-Ladies is growing FAST!

 Here is the code to make this animated map: